-- Explore Bergen’s hilly neighborhoods with a local guide
+- Explore Bergen’s cobbled streets and hilly neighborhoods with a local

 - Take a scenic drive to Norway’s 2nd largest fjord for an afternoon hike